-Accounting dates

-Annual: 31 December in each year.

-Interim: 31 March, 30 June and 30 September in each year.

-Income allocation dates

-Annual: Last day of February in each year.

-Interim: Last day of May, August and November in each year.

-Treatment of income

-This Sub-fund operates an income reserve account (see 11.3.2).

-Maximum expected

-level of leverage in

-accordance with the

-gross method:
+Accounting dates Annual: 31 December in each year.
+Interim: 31 March, 30 June and 30 September in each year, or any other additional date as deemed appropriate by the Operator.
+Income allocation dates Annual: Last day of February in each year.
+Interim: Last day of May, August and November in each year, or any other additional date as deemed appropriate by the Operator.
+Treatment of income This Sub-fund operates an income reserve account (see 11.3.2).
+Maximum expected level of leverage in accordance with the gross method: 200%.
+Maximum expected level of leverage in accordance with the 110%.

-Maximum expected level of leverage in accordance with the commitment method:
+commitment method:

-Allocation of charges: